-New!!
-Finally - We have finally launched the uniquely new rolling dinner café called Café Roulant.
+This Year we launched the uniquely new rolling dinner café called Café Roulant.
 In a joint effort between the Rock Cottage Gardens Bed and Breakfast in and Olden Days Horse and Carriage, owned and operated by Tom Tharp, in 2011 we purchased and refurbished an original Eureka Springs Trolley and converted it into a rolling dinner café!

 “Cafe Roulant has reinvented the wheel and revolutionized the Eureka Springs dining experience!”
 Roulant, pronounced “roo-lon” (silent “t”), means “rolling café” in French and is the first ever dining trolley in the State of Arkansas.